Skip to main content

 Final Accounting for Mandatory Income Beneficiaries

-When a mandatory income interest ends, typically because the beneficiary has passed away, the trustee does not simply stop payments and move on.
+When a mandatory income interest ends, typically because the beneficiary has passed away, the trustee does not simply stop payments.
 Any income that was received but not yet distributed must still be accounted for.
-The beneficiary who survived the end date, or the estate of a beneficiary whose death triggered the termination, is entitled to their share of that undistributed income.
+The beneficiary who survived the end date, or the estate of a beneficiary whose death triggered the termination, is entitled to their share.

 When a mandatory income interest ends, the trustee shall pay to a mandatory income beneficiary who survives that date, or the estate of a deceased mandatory income beneficiary whose death causes the interest to end, the beneficiary's share of the undistributed income that is not disposed of under the terms of the trust unless the beneficiary has an unqualified power to revoke more than five per cent of the trust immediately before the income interest ends.